frederic-perez/AmE-dictionary/data/dictionary.md

 __hold (one's) feet to the fire__ _idiom_ To put pressure on one to do, say, or consent to something._Someone holds everyone’s feet to the fire._
 __hold (one's) nerve__ _idiom_ To remain calm, steady, and resolute, especially in the face of danger or adversity.
 __hold (one's) nose__ _idiom_
+__hold (someone) in good stead__ _idiom_ Especially of a talent, ability, or experience, to prove particularly useful or beneficial to someone in the future.
 __hold a candle__ _idiom_
 __hold a grudge__ _idiom_ To feel angry with someone who has done something to upset you in the past.
 __hold a referendum__